JonAmparo/react-commercejs/README.md

 );
 ```

-Yes 🥳!
-Now we have our data displayed onto the client-side of our application!
+Et voila! 🥳 Now we have our data displayed onto the client-side of our application!

 ## 7. Description fix!